The basics of novated leasing

 How does a novated lease work?

-With a novated lease part of your salary is used to lease the car, allowing a portion of the payment to be made from pre-tax income.
+With a novated lease, you choose what car you want to drive and then part of your salary is used to lease it.
+Depending on the type of car, either all or a portion of the novated lease payment to be made from pre-tax income, which means you save on tax.

-This covers the finance lease of the vehicle and can also include running costs like fuel or charging, maintenance, and insurance, potentially leading to tax savings.
+The regular payment covers the cost to lease the vehicle and can also include running costs like fuel or charging, maintenance, tyres, rego and insurance.

 Here’s what's involved: